 The CARES Act, an acronym for the Coronavirus Aid, Relief, and Economic Security Act, implemented the Paycheck Protection Program (PPP).
-But is there an alternative that applies to the cannabis industry?
+But is there an alternative to PPP that applies to the cannabis industry?

 The Small Business Administration (SBA) funded and administered the PPP.
 This was meant to offer potentially forgivable loans to businesses impacted by the COVID-19 pandemic.
 It was created to cover payroll and other costs associated with operations.